What about a kilt?

 What is a kilt?

-Not until the 19th century Scottish lowlanders, counting for more than half of the Scottish population, would wear a kilt at all.
+Scottish lowlanders, counting for more than half of the Scottish population, would wear a kilt at all, by the way.

 Is a kilt a skirt?

 Some people shall never stop calling it a skirt, however.
-Don't get upset.
-Quite a few people cannot tell green from red either.
+If so don't get upset.
+Quite a few

 Do women wear kilts?